Dwalden2021/1600_Final/HTML2.md

 # Adding Buttons and Input boxes

-First we will add a input box to the body of page.
+First, we will add a input box to the body of page.
 We will be using the "input" tag.
 We will give each input an id.
 The code will look like this:
 ```html
 <!DOCTYPE html>
 <html>